 The Personal Segment of our business presently consists solely of our Personal Lines business unit.
-Our Personal Lines business unit markets and services non-standard personal automobile policies and low value dwelling/homeowners, renters and motorcycle coverage in 28 states.
+Our Personal Lines business unit markets and services non-standard personal automobile policies and low value dwelling/homeowners, renters, manufactured homes, motorcycle and business auto coverages in 33 states.
 We conduct this business under the name Hallmark Insurance Company.
 Hallmark Insurance Company provides management, policy and claims administration services to HIC and includes the operations of American Hallmark General Agency, Inc. and Hallmark Claims Services, Inc. Our non-standard personal automobile insurance generally provides for the minimum limits of liability coverage mandated by state laws to drivers who find it difficult to purchase automobile insurance from standard carriers as a result of various factors, including driving record, vehicle, age, claims history, or limited financial resources.
 Products offered by our Personal Lines business unit include the following:

 - Personal automobile.
 Personal automobile insurance is the primary product offered by our Personal Lines business unit.
 Our policies typically provide coverage to individuals for bodily injury and property damage at the minimum limits required by law, and for physical damage to an insured's own vehicle from collision and various other perils.
 In addition, many states require policies to provide for first party personal injury protection, frequently referred to as no-fault coverage. - Low value dwelling/homeowners.
 Low value dwelling/homeowners insurance provides coverage against insured's property being destroyed or damaged by various perils and coverage for liability exposure of the insured. - Renters.
 Renters insurance provides coverage for the contents of a renter's home or apartment and for liability.
-Renter's policies are similar to homeowners insurance, except they do not cover the structure. - Motorcycle.
+Renter's policies are similar to homeowners insurance, except they do not cover the structure. - Manufactured homes.
+Manufactured home insurance covers mobile home owners against various perils and may include the liability exposure of the insured. - Motorcycle.
 Motorcycle insurance provides coverage similar to the personal automobile products.
 A motorcycle policy is generally utilized for vehicles that do not qualify for a personal automobile policy because they have fewer than four wheels.
 Passenger liability may be included or excluded depending on customer choice or regulatory requirements. - Business auto.
 Business auto insurance provides coverage to businesses for liability to others for bodily injury and property damage and for physical damage to vehicles from collision and various other perils.
 The business auto coverage is offered by the Personal Lines business unit as an alternative to a personal automobile policy rated with business use for one or more vehicles included on the policy.

-Our Personal Lines business unit markets its non-standard personal automobile, motorcycle, business auto and property policies through 5,571 independent agents operating in its target geographic markets.
-Non-standard automobile represented 88% of the premiums produced during 2010.
-Subject to certain criteria, our Personal Lines business unit seeks to maximize the number of agents appointed in each geographic area in order to more effectively penetrate its highly competitive markets.
-However, our Personal Lines business unit periodically evaluates its independent agents and discontinues the appointment of agents whose production history does not satisfy certain standards.
-During 2010, the top ten independent agency groups produced approximately 12%, and no individual agency group produced more than 2%, of the total premium volume of our Personal Lines business unit.
+Our Personal Lines business unit markets its products through 8,764 independent agents operating in its target geographic markets.
+Non-standard automobile represented 81% of the premiums produced during 2011.
+Our Personal Lines business unit qualifies new agent appointments in order to establish an efficient network of independent agents to effectively penetrate its highly competitive markets.
+Our Personal Lines business unit periodically evaluates its independent agents and discontinues the appointment of agents whose production history does not satisfy certain standards.
+During 2011, the top ten independent agency groups produced approximately 16%, and no individual agency group produced more than 7%, of the total premium volume of our Personal Lines business unit.